axkirillov/unified.nvim/README.md

 - `:Unified` - Show git differences between buffer and git HEAD
 - `:Unified toggle` - Toggle the diff display on/off
+- `:Unified refresh` - Force refresh of the diff display (useful when auto-refresh is disabled)

 ### Lua API